qq831799/developer-zone/docs/Getting Started.md

 1 directory, 9 files
 ```
-As you can see, *APP_GUID* repesent this plugin's id, `uninstall_plugIN.bat` and `install_plugIN.bat` use to install and uninstall your plugin.
+As you can see, *App GUID* repesent this plugin's id, `uninstall_plugIN.bat` and `install_plugIN.bat` use to install and uninstall your plugin.

 </TabItem>
 </Tabs>

 :::tip

-`APP_GUID` repesent a plugin in particular platform, that means, if you've a plugin deploy on three different platform, you've three different `APP_GUID`.
+`App GUID` repesent a plugin in particular platform, that means, if you've a plugin deploy on three different platform, you've three different `App GUID`.

 :::